troii/Rudeltippen/README.md

 Follow the section ['Front-end HTTP server' on the Play Framework Documentation][9] to set up your Fron-end HTTP Server with Rudeltippen.

 > By default Rudeltippen runs on Port 1904.
-If you need to change this, you'll find the port configuration in application.conf 'Server configuration'.
+If you need to change this, you'll find the port configuration in application.conf under 'Server configuration'.

 Step 4
 ------------------

-> It will most likely be required to make startup.sh, shutdown.sh and /play/play executable if you are on UNIX or Mac
+> It will most likely be required to make startup.sh, shutdown.sh and INSTLLATIONFOLDER/play/play executable if you are on UNIX or Mac

 You are now ready to start Rudeltippen.
 If you are on UNIX or Mac you can just run the following command in your INSTLLATIONFOLDER